 Landslide hazard risks are discussed in the 2001 Draft UGA EIS for Alternatives 1 through 4.
 Alternative 5 was not introduced until the 2002 Final UGA EIS.
 The 2002 Final UGA EIS does not directly address geologic hazards, but refers to the information presented in the 2001 Draft UGA EIS.
 Although landslide hazard risks were not specifically discussed in the Final UGA EIS for Alternative 5, it is our opinion that the assessment of landslide hazard risks completed for Alternative 4 is also applicable to Alternative 5 because it includes the same area proposed for development under FEIS Alternative 5.
-The 2001 Draft UGA EIS concluded that the steep slope on the west side of the Bullfrog Moraine poses a high landslide hazard risk.
+The 2001 Draft UGA EIS concluded that the steep slope on the west side of the Bullfrog Moraine poses a high landslide hazard risk and that clearing on or above moderate to steep slopes on the site could increase landslide risk.
 Recommendations for mitigation of landslide hazard risks presented in the 2001 Draft UGA EIS generally consisted of: